ualbertalib/jupiter/README.md

   docker-compose logs web
   ```
 - If your switching between docker-compose and local development on your machine, you may encounter in weird permissions on files that docker has created (logs/tmp/etc.).
 Simply just `sudo rm` them.

+## Configuring SAML

+* Update `secrets.yml`/`omniauth.rb` config files for the SAML implementation (you may need to generate a certificate/key for certain environments)
+* Give IST's Identity Provider (uat-login or login) the metadata for our service provider
+  * Quick way to view this metadata is to the start the Rails server and navigate to `localhost:3000/auth/saml/metadata` (feel free to edit this metadata accordingly for example adding Organization and ContactPerson metadata)
+* Once this is complete, login via SAML should be working successfully.
+Try it out!

+(TODO: Provide an alternative to IST?
+Like TestShib?)